 How to Start and Market Your CBD Company

-Start your business right by creating a business plan, a roadmap that allows entrepreneurs to plan the growth of their ventures and communicate goals and strategies to financial backers and other stakeholders.
-It’s now easier than ever to produce a powerful business plan.
-There are guides, software and consultants available to facilitate the process.
-If you need funding, a business plan is non-negotiable.
+Start on the right foot by creating a business plan that allows you to map the growth of your venture—and to communicate goals and strategies to financial backers and other stakeholders.
+(There are guides, consultants, and online tools like ours at entrepreneur.com/businessplan to help.)
 Key factors include:

-Products and services: What does your CBD product assortment look like?
-What segment of the market will you service?
-(Beauty, Personal Care, Health & Wellness, Pet Care etc)
+- Products and services.
+What does your CBD product assortment look like?
+What segment of the market will you serve?
+(Beauty, personal care, health and wellness, pet care?)

-Customer and market analysis: Once decided on assortment, who will be your target customer and what does that customer look like?
+- Customer and market analysis.
+Who will be your target customer, and what does that customer look like?

-Financing methods: Where else is the money coming from to fund the business?
+- Financing methods.
+Where is the money coming from to fund the business?

-Strategy and implementation: What are the channels for strategic implementation and execution?
+- Strategy.
+What are the channels for implementation and execution?
 What digital channels?
-In-person or In-store events and promotion?
+In-person or in-store events and promotion?